Allen Strum - Chief Meteorologist

 Amber joined Channel 3 in March 2012.
 She was once an intern at Channel 3 and graduated from the University of West Florida with a Bachelors degree in Broadcast Journalism.
 Originally from Crestview in Okaloosa County she spent the last two years reporting in Panama City Beach.
 Although she didnt venture to far from home she is happy to be back in Pensacola reporting for her hometown station.
 During Ambers free time she loves being around her family and her Maltese Roxie, swimming at the beach, watching movies, and college football.
 If you have any story ideas please send them her way.

-Anthony Pura - Reporter
+Anthony Pura - Weekend Anchor

 Bob Solarski - News Anchor